Last updated: 19 October 2023 & medically reviewed by Hailey Shafir

 Xanax pills are incredibly addictive drugs and overcoming an addiction can be difficult.
 With a safe and controlled medical detox and subsequent treatment program, conquering a Xanax addiction is possible and can pave the way to long-term sobriety.
 If you or someone you know is suffering from a Xanax addiction, contact a treatment provider today to see what help is available.

 These are some commonly asked questions about Xanax (Alprazolam):

 Can you buy Xanax illegally?

 Xanax is an incredibly addictive and popular drug and is only available legally through prescription.
-This means there are many drug dealers who sell Xanax illegally.
-Click here to learn more about the street cost of Xanax.
+This means there are many drug dealers who sell Xanax illegally for a high price.

 What are fake Xanax?

 There has been a growing trend of fake Xanax being sold on streets across America.
 This increases the availability of the drug to those who do not have a prescription and increases the risk of abuse, dependence, addiction, and fatal overdose.

 How long does Xanax stay in your system?

 Xanax normally has a half-life of around 11.5 hours, though the amount of time it is in your system can vary from person to person based on numerous factors.
 It is also detectable in toxicology drug tests.

 Like most prescription drugs, Xanax is regulated by the DEA.
 This means that it must be classified under the Controlled Substance Act.